Incident Leads to Heightened Concern About White Sharks in California

 White sharks, also called great white sharks (Carcharodon carcharias), are intriguing to many, and a fact of life to ocean goers off the west coast of North America.

-Historically, this population of white has been overfished commercially and recreationally, and killed in a backlash to the movie Jaws.
-Shark fishing tournament’s occurred along the coast including in the San Francisco Bay and a commercial fishery at the Farallon Islands nearly wiped out the adult population.
+Historically, the Northeast Pacific population of white has been overfished commercially and recreationally, and killed in a backlash to the movie Jaws.
+Shark fishing tournament’s occurred along the coast including in the San Francisco Bay, gill-nets set for swordfish drowned hundreds of juveniles and adult females in Southern California and a commercial fishery at the Farallon Islands nearly wiped out the adult population.
 In addition to increase legal protection from killing, populations of prey food has increased since protection in 1972 under the Marine Mammal Protection Act.
-Marine mammals populations such as California Grey Whales have been on the rise, including white shark’s favorite food: Northern elephant seals.
+Marine mammals populations such as California Gray Whales have been on the rise, including white shark’s favorite food: the Northern elephant seals.

 Southern California serves as the birthing ground and nursing area for young white sharks which consume fish including stingrays.
 Sub-adults in the ten to twelve foot range transfer their diet to seals and sea lions which have more calories.
 Eventually these sub-adult sharks head north of Point Conception where seal colonies are more common.